pypa/distlib/docs/tutorial.rst

 At the time of writing, you can find a file in the appropriate format on the `cURL website <http://curl.haxx.se/docs/caextract.html>`_.
-Just download the ``caert.pem`` file and pass the path to it when instantiating your verifier.
+Just download the ``cacert.pem`` file and pass the path to it when instantiating your verifier.

 .. note::